wmo-raf/climweb/plugin-boilerplate/{{ cookiecutter.project_slug }}/README.md

 # {{ cookiecutter.project_name }}

-## ClimWeb Plugin
+## Climweb Plugin

-A ClimWeb plugin can be used to extend the functionality of ClimWeb.
+A Climweb plugin can be used to extend [Climweb](https:/github.com/wmo-raf/climweb) Functionality.